vulcanize/mintnet-commander/environment/README.md

   * `make start` - will start 4 nodes by default on local docker machine with custom network.
 It assumes that data/machine-${i} directories are initialized.
   * `make stop` - will delete all docker containers and the network

+Makefile accepts to env variables: MACHINE_COUNT and DATA_DIR